Is your child ready for a wilderness trip with Camp Manito-wish YMCA?

 - Must be self-sufficient in basic self-care and hygiene such as hydration, nourishment, bathroom use, and dress.

 - Adhere to medication and treatment plan outlined by parent/guardians and their medical professional(s) if needed.

 - Refrain from the use of alcohol, tobacco, controlled substances, and misuse of prescription or OTC drugs.

-- Adapt to the physical and emotional rigors of a wilderness environment, at minimum a day from advanced medical care, for the entire length of the wilderness trip.
+- Adapt to the physical and emotional rigors of a remote wilderness environment, at minimum a day from advanced medical care, for the entire length of the wilderness trip.